apecloud/kubeblocks/docs/user_docs/resource-scheduling/resource-scheduling.md

 ### Deploy pods in specified nodes

 You can specify a node label to deploy a cluster on the specified node.
-The example below creates and sets the cluster to be deployed on the node with the available zone label of `topology.kubernetes.io/zone=us-east-1a`.
+The example below creates and sets a cluster to be deployed on the node with an available zone label of `topology.kubernetes.io/zone=us-east-1a`.

 ```bash
 kbcli cluster create --node-labels '"topology.kubernetes.io/zone=us-east-1a"'